silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

 Exports one UFO file per master found in the fontfile.glyphs file, and places it in the directory specified as masterdir.

+In a round-trip ufo -> glyphs -> ufo there is currently there is some data loss in the standard glyphs -> ufo conversion, so the script restores some fields from the original ufos if they are present in the masterdir.

 Example usage: